Easy Corn Chowder Recipe

 Corn Stock

 - Husk the corn and using a paring knife, strip the kernels into a bowl.
-Put the cobs in a large pot and cover with 4 cups of water.
-Bring to a boil, cover and simmer for at least 10 minutes to make corn stock.
+Put the cobs in a large pot and cover with broth, milk, and cream.
+Bring to a boil, reduce heat, and simmer for at least 10 minutes up to 20 minutes.
+Use tongs to remove cobs from the pot.

 Corn Chowder

-- Add potatoes, corn kernels, tomatoes, salt, pepper, and cayenne pepper, and give a good stir.
-Then, strain the corn stock liquid into the pot.
-Bring to a boil, then reduce heat to maintain a simmer and cook uncovered until the potatoes are tender, about 10-15 minutes.
-Add the milk or cream and heat through.
+- Add potatoes, corn kernels, salt, pepper, and cayenne pepper, and give a good stir.
+Pour the corn stock into the pot and bring to a boil.
+Reduce the heat to maintain a light simmer and cook, uncovered, until the potatoes are tender, about 10-15 minutes.
 Taste and adjust seasoning as needed.
-Garnish with fresh herbs.
+Garnish with fresh herbs and tomatoes

 Notes

-- Corn: Substituting frozen or canned corn?
-While local fresh corn on the cob is always the most delicious and will bring the best flavor, you can substitute frozen or canned corn when fresh corn isn’t in season.
+- Corn: While local, fresh corn on the cob is always the most delicious and brings the best flavor, you can substitute frozen or canned corn when fresh corn isn't in season.
+If using canned corn, you will need two (15-oz) cans of corn and one (15-oz) can of creamed corn.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.